Day 4 of Walmart's anti-Prime Day sale has plenty of red hot deals

 Laptops on sale

-Amazon had a deal on a similar model -- but that's gone -- and this Walmart configuration is a nice alternative: you get a 9th gen Intel Core i5 CPU, Nvidia GeForce GTX 1660 Ti GPU, 8GB of RAM and a 512GB SSD.
+Amazon had a deal on a similar model -- but that's gone -- and this Walmart configuration is a nice alternative: You get a ninth-gen Intel Core i5 CPU, Nvidia GeForce GTX 1660 Ti GPU, 8GB of RAM and a 512GB SSD.

 This basic 11.6-inch Chromebook is too small and underpowered to serve as your primary laptop, but it could make a cheap secondary system for browsing the web.
 It features an Intel Celeron CPU, 4GB of RAM and a 16GB SSD.